Business Traveller - Online Privacy Statement

 KPMG LINK Business Traveller

 KPMG is committed to protecting the confidentiality and privacy of information entrusted to it.
-As part of this fundamental obligation, KPMG is committed to the appropriate protection and use of personal information (sometimes referred to as "personally identifiable information" or "PII") that has been collected through its Tax Web sites and mobile applications.
+As part of this fundamental obligation, KPMG is committed to the appropriate protection and use of personal data that is collected through the Business Traveller LINK website and mobile applications (“Business Traveller”).

-We are committed to safeguarding your personal information.
-Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the Data Protection Act 1998.
+We are committed to safeguarding your personal data.
+Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the General Data Protection Regulation (‘GDPR’) and the UK Data Protection Act 2018.

-• what information KPMG may collect about you;
+1. What information KPMG may collect about you.

-• how we will use or share the information we collect about you;
+2. How we will use or share the information we collect about you.

-• the use of cookies on our websites and how you can reject these cookies;
+3. The use of cookies on our websites and how you can reject these cookies.

-• the use of geo-location tracking on the KPMG mobile app — KPMG LINK Anywhere;
+4. The use of geo-location tracking on the KPMG mobile app — KPMG LINK Anywhere

 1. What information we collect